-Each I2C bus consists of two signals: SCL and SDA.
-SCL is the clock signal, and SDA is the data signal.
-The clock signal is always generated by the current bus master; some slave devices may force the clock low at times to delay the master sending more data (or to require more time to prepare data before the master attempts to clock it out).
-This is called “clock stretching” and is described on the protocol page.
+Each I2C bus consists of two signals: SDA and SCL.
+SDA (Serial Data) is the data signal and SCL (Serial Clock) is the clock signal.
+The clock signal is always generated by the current bus controller; some peripheral devices may force the clock low at times to delay the controller sending more data (or to require more time to prepare data before the controller attempts to clock it out).
+This is called "clock stretching" and is described on the protocol page.

 Unlike UART or SPI connections, the I2C bus drivers are "open drain", meaning that they can pull the corresponding signal line low, but cannot drive it high.
 Thus, there can be no bus contention where one device is trying to drive the line high while another tries to pull it low, eliminating the potential for damage to the drivers or excessive power dissipation in the system.
 Each signal line has a pull-up resistor on it, to restore the signal to high when no device is asserting it low.

-Since the devices on the bus don’t actually drive the signals high, I2C allows for some flexibility in connecting devices with different I/O voltages.
+Since the devices on the bus don't actually drive the signals high, I2C allows for some flexibility in connecting devices with different I/O voltages.
 In general, in a system where one device is at a higher voltage than another, it may be possible to connect the two devices via I2C without any level shifting circuitry in between them.
 The trick is to connect the pull-up resistors to the lower of the two voltages.
-This only works in some cases, where the lower of the two system voltages exceeds the high-level input voltage of the the higher voltage system–for example, a 5V Arduino and a 3.3V accelerometer.
+This only works in some cases, where the lower of the two system voltages exceeds the high-level input voltage of the the higher voltage system--for example, a 5V Arduino and a 3.3V accelerometer.
 Depending on the design of the Arduino or the I2C device, we recommend using a logic level converter to be consistent and avoid damaging any device on the bus.

 If the voltage difference between the two systems is too great (say, 5V and 2.5V), SparkFun offers a simple I2C level shifter board — e.g. the PCA9306 Level Translator Breakout.
 This dedicated level shifter board the board also includes an enable line, it can be used to disable communications to selected devices.
-This is useful in cases where more than one device with the same address is to be connected to a single master–Wii Nunchucks are a good example.
+This is useful in cases where more than one device with the same address is to be connected to a single controller — Wii Nunchucks are a good example.
 There are also bi-directional logic level converters that can be used.

 Communication via I2C is more complex than with a UART or SPI solution.
 The signalling must adhere to a certain protocol for the devices on the bus to recognize it as valid I2C communications.
 Fortunately, most devices take care of all the fiddly details for you, allowing you to concentrate on the data you wish to exchange.

-Messages are broken up into two types of frame: an address frame, where the master indicates the slave to which the message is being sent, and one or more data frames, which are 8-bit data messages passed from master to slave or vice versa.
+Messages are broken up into two types of frame: an address frame, where the controller indicates the peripheral to which the message is being sent, and one or more data frames, which are 8-bit data messages passed from controller to peripheral or vice versa.
 Data is placed on the SDA line after SCL goes low, and is sampled after the SCL line goes high.
 The time between clock edge and data read/write is defined by the devices on the bus and will vary from chip to chip.

-To initiate the address frame, the master device leaves SCL high and pulls SDA low.
-This puts all slave devices on notice that a transmission is about to start.
-If two master devices wish to take ownership of the bus at one time, whichever device pulls SDA low first wins the race and gains control of the bus.
-It is possible to issue repeated starts, initiating a new communication sequence without relinquishing control of the bus to other masters; we’ll talk about that later.
+To initiate the address frame, the controller device leaves SCL high and pulls SDA low.
+This puts all peripheral devices on notice that a transmission is about to start.
+If two controllers wish to take ownership of the bus at one time, whichever device pulls SDA low first wins the race and gains control of the bus.
+It is possible to issue repeated starts, initiating a new communication sequence without relinquishing control of the bus to other controller(s); we'll talk about that later.

 The address frame is always first in any new communication sequence.
 For a 7-bit address, the address is clocked out most significant bit (MSB) first, followed by a R/W bit indicating whether this is a read (1) or write (0) operation.

 After the address frame has been sent, data can begin being transmitted.
-The master will simply continue generating clock pulses at a regular interval, and the data will be placed on SDA by either the master or the slave, depending on whether the R/W bit indicated a read or write operation.
-The number of data frames is arbitrary, and most slave devices will auto-increment the internal register, meaning that subsequent reads or writes will come from the next register in line.
+The controller will simply continue generating clock pulses at a regular interval, and the data will be placed on SDA by either the controller or the peripheral, depending on whether the R/W bit indicated a read or write operation.
+The number of data frames is arbitrary, and most peripheral devices will auto-increment the internal register, meaning that subsequent reads or writes will come from the next register in line.

 Advanced Protocol Topics